echoboomer/terraform-buildkite-plugin/README.md

 ## Versioning

-Leaving the `#v1.x.x` tag off of the end of the plugin name will automatically pull down the latest version.
+Leaving the `#vx.x.x` tag off of the end of the plugin name will automatically pull down the latest version.

 ## Examples